Flag of Raleigh, North Carolina: Proposed new flag

 Since 2021, a group named "New Raleigh Flag" has been advocating for the adoption of a new city flag, using a specific proposal designed by group members.
 Despite its current lack of official status, the flag has already gained popularity across the city.
-It consists of a red field (the primary colour of the present flag) defaced in the centre with a stylised red and silver acorn (invoking the nickname "City of Oaks") decorated with a diagonal pattern of silver lozenges (taken from the arms of Walter Raleigh).
+It consists of a red field (the primary colour of the present flag) defaced in the centre with a stylised red and silver acorn (evoking the nickname "City of Oaks") decorated with a diagonal pattern of silver lozenges (taken from the arms of Walter Raleigh).
 In October 2024, the group formally presented the design to the city council, asking them to consider it for official adoption.